Interface BedrockDataAutomationAsyncClient

 default ListBlueprintsPublisher listBlueprintsPaginator(Consumer<ListBlueprintsRequest.Builder> listBlueprintsRequest) This is a variant of

-1) Using the subscribe helper methodsoftware.amazon.awssdk.services.bedrockdataautomation.paginators.ListBlueprintsPublisher publisher = client.listBlueprintsPaginator(request); CompletableFuture<Void> future = publisher.subscribe(res -> { // Do something with the response }); future.get();
+2) Using a custom subscribersoftware.amazon.awssdk.services.bedrockdataautomation.paginators.ListBlueprintsPublisher publisher = client.listBlueprintsPaginator(request); CompletableFuture<Void> future = publisher.subscribe(res -> { // Do something with the response }); future.get();

 Note: If you prefer to have control on service calls, use the